European Traveler

 It is easy to return by train from any port — it is mostly just a short walk from the boat landing to the station (except in Wiesbaden).

-See timetable on German Railways website.
+See timetables on German Railways website.

 KD is the largest operator of Rhine River pleasure cruise boats and offers many special discount fares worth considering.
-Mainz to St Goarhausen on KD is around €59 one way (only €66 return).
+Mainz to St Goarhausen on KD is around €63 one way (but only €69 return).

 Cruising on the Main River from Wiesbaden and Mainz